 Thanks and all the best in your training,

 P.S.
 Joe Hashey and I want to show you how to build your own equipment that will last for a long time, help you accomplish your goals, and save you a ton of money.
 Sounds like a good idea, right!
 Sign up for updates here: Home Made Strength Equipment

 (Statistics for Jeter and Rose were obtained from Baseball-Almanac.com)

 - Grip and Forearm Training for Baseball

 - Interview: Grip and Forearm Training for Baseball Players

 - Opening Day Speech at Towanda Little League Ceremony

 - Strength and Conditioning Discussion – Are Foam Rollers Crap?

 - Perseverance – A Guest Post from Rick Walker

 This entry was posted on Sunday, September 13th, 2009 at 11:28 pm and is filed under accelerated muscular development, athletic strength training lift odd objects, baseball strength and conditioning, create your own garage gym, how to build muscle.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.